Why should I care that you sit huddled in a chair?

 For I, too, cannot hold the weight that binds you to that chair

-I will not turn to others for comfort nor the answer hidden in the bottom of this flask
+I will not turn to others for comfort nor the answer hidden in the bottom of this glass

-I’ll not bare my soul to any sort, for the judgment that waits with promise of rot
+I’ll not bare my soul to any sort, for the judgment that awaits with promise of rot

 Rather, I’ll expel such grievance as I see fit, upon the likes of you for a bit